Civil and Environmental Engineering (CEE)

 CEE 849 - Pavement Design Analysis

 Introduction to flexible and rigid pavement design and analysis for highways and airports.
 Examines design inputs, materials, analysis methods, design tools, and maintenance treatments.
-Prereq: CEE 635 and CEE 665 or permission.
+Prereq: CEE 635 and CEE 665.

 CEE 850 - Echohydrology